RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 8.md

 Trouble stumbled out of the car, drew themselves to their full height, slouched again and trudged towards the door.
 Debug took a few quick steps to catch up and trudged alongside them.

+The reception was empty as they reached the building, Debug's todo list pulled at her mind.
+She needed to ask about the guy Beth had taken a photo of.

+"Actually, Cutie..."
+Debug had no idea how Brun or Beth made making pet names up on the spot look east.
+"I've got something on the reception computer to ask you about, join me back here."
+As she lead Trouble into the employees only area.

+With practiced ease she logged into the computer and navigated to where she'd put the photos and opened them.

+"So this guy turned up earlier today looking very suspicious..."
+She started as she turned to talk to Trouble rather than at the screen. "...fuck."

+Trouble had already started to hyperventilate and panic.
+The few patches of their face that wasn't covered in bandages and bruises was deadly pale.
+She was vindicated in her suspicions, but this was probably not the best time or way to talk about this.
+Mashing keys on the computer to close the picture with one hand and trying to hold Trouble up and failing with the other, they ended up on the floor in a pile.

+It had been a long time since she was responsible for someone this upset.
+Using what strength she had, she managed to turn the sobbing Trouble around to face her, then shuffled as close to her as possible.
+Close enough that they sat with hips side by side, Debug using her body to help keep Trouble from leaning so far that they collapsed entirely onto the ground.

+She put a hand on their head and gently bonked their foreheads together, aiming to try and bring their focus as close and as small as possible.

+"Breath okay?"
+She placed a hand on their chest as they took their first deep shaky breath for nearly a minute.